beneite/JavaUtilities/src/main/java/docker/practical_examples/scale_containers/notes.md

 - **Replicas**:
     - 4 replicas of the Chrome nodes will be deployed for parallel test execution.
     ![6 containers.png](6%20containers.png)

     - Yes, in Docker Compose, each replica is a new container.
 When you specify replicas for a service, Docker creates multiple instances (containers) of that service.
 Each replica is an independent container that runs the same image and configuration.
     ![seleniumGrid_WebPage.png](seleniumGrid_WebPage.png)
-In your case:
+- **In your case**:
-- For the `chrome-service` with `replicas: 4`, Docker will create 4 separate containers, each running the `seleniarm/node-chromium:4.20` image.
+> - For the `chrome-service` with `replicas: 4`, Docker will create 4 separate containers, each running the `seleniarm/node-chromium:4.20` image.
-- For the `firefox-service` with `replicas: 2`, Docker will create 2 separate containers, each running the `seleniarm/node-firefox:4.20` image.
+> - For the `firefox-service` with `replicas: 2`, Docker will create 2 separate containers, each running the `seleniarm/node-firefox:4.20` image.

 These replicas will be managed by Docker, allowing for parallel browser sessions and making it easier to run tests concurrently across multiple containers.
 - **Depends On**: